antixenoinitiative/thargoid.watch/README.md

 # AXI Website

-Thargoid Watch is the webserver and sebsite of the Anti-Xeno Initiative.
+Thargoid Watch is the webserver and website of the Anti-Xeno Initiative.

 This website's live version can be found at https://www.antixenoinitiative.com/